chipjarred/BigMath/README.md

 The extensions for these protocols make heavy use of `@inlinable`, as do `WideInt` and `WideUInt`.
 That means the compiler can see their implementation, and even if it chooses not to actually inline them, it should generate specialized functions that can be called without the protocol/generic witness table thunking overhead that would otherwise be required.

+### Integer Arithmetic

+#### Addition and Subtraction

+These are implemented with the same straight-forward algorithm every child learns in school.
+It is an O(*n*) algorithm, with very good cache characteristics.
+The only improvements one might make would be micro-optimizations, and I've done the ones I can identify.

-### Multiplication
+#### Multiplication

+There are two multiplication algorithms implemented: "school book" and Karatsuba.

-The current default algorithm for multiplication is the "school book" method, which is O(*n*^2), but has really good CPU cache characteristics.
+1. The "school book" method  is O(*n*^2), but has really good CPU cache characteristics.
+It is used for all multiplications for integers with a number of bits lower than a certain threshold.
+That threshold is currently set at 8192 bits (128 64-bit digits)

-There is a working version of Karatsuba multiplication available for `WideUInt`.
-Karatsuba is O(*n*^log2 3) which is theoretically faster than schoolbook, but its divide and conquer approach makes it less cache-friendly.
+2. Karatsuba is O(*n*^log2 3) which is theoretically faster than schoolbook, but its divide and conquer approach makes it less cache-friendly.
 As a result its superior complexity advantages only appear for large numbers of digits.
-For that reason most Karatsuba implementations, including mine, have a threshold for the number of digits, below which it fails over to school book.
-After some experimentation, I've set mine to 8192 bits (which is based on results on one particular 64-bit Mac, so hardly the best choice for every machine this package might run on.)
+It is a recursive algorithm, and whenever recurision brings the number of digits below the school book threshold, it calls the school book method.

 The tests I've run to determine where the cross-over in performance is indicate that it's somewhere above 16384-bit integers.
 The test results are below, and you can see that at 16384, school book's superior cache characteristics start to lose out to its *n*^2 complexity, so not only does it have a marked impact on its performance, but the difference between it and Karatsuba finally begins to close.
 I suspect that at 32768 bits, Karatsuba would start to win out, however, the increased build-times when including integers that large became intolerable, which is fine for me - I don't need integers *that* large, but I do wish I could have actually seen the cross-over. (*Update: After many optimizations that benefited all algorithms used, you can now see the cross-over at 8192, though that may just be a statistical variation - maybe some some other process on my machine kicked in during the school book run, but you can see a bigger difference at 16384 that is too large to be explained by system "noise"*)